Overview

 Later, the group continues by road to Can Tho (110 km - 2 hours 30 minutes).
 Dinner is enjoyed on a cruise along the Hau River, with the shimmering lights of Ninh Kieu Wharf in the background.

-Overnight in Can Tho
+Overnight: Can Tho

 Optional add-ons: hands-on coconut candy making, Mekong-style pancake cooking, or a traditional fishing experience.